|About me||Opinions||Academic||Software||Quotations||Writing||Organizations||In memory|

 I'm a transsexual man, and I have opinions about sex, gender, and cisnormativity.
 Occasionally I write about them.
 Here's what I wrote in 2007 to announce my coming-out.
 My views have evolved since then; I'd summarize them now by pointing out that cissexual people get to self-report their gender without having to "prove" it by exhibiting their anatomy or genetic makeup, and averring that the same right ought to be extended to everyone.

-In that light, perhaps it's a bit less surprising that I'm a regular contributor and moderator on geekfeminism.org and the Geek Feminism Wiki.
-It really shouldn't be surprising at all, given that ending the systematic exclusion of women, queer people, disabled people, and people of color from the tech industry and open-source culture benefits everybody.
+For several years I was a regular contributor and moderator on geekfeminism.org and the Geek Feminism Wiki.
 I aspire to always speak and act with intersectionality in mind, knowing that aspiring is not enough and I'll often fail.

 "But if you wish at once to do nothing and to be respectable nowadays, the best pretext is to be at work on some profound study."-- Leslie Stephen